 So long as it's not too far off-topic, allow the conversation to happen naturally and use an agenda as a guide rather than a point-by-point checklist of topics to cover.

 Additionally, you may not ask every question on your list, depending on the direction of the conversation.
 Make sure you ask the most important questions first, and follow-up on certain discussion points to keep things flowing rather than hosting a pure question-and-answer forum.

 9. Seek equal representation from the group.

 Remember, this is not an interview!
 You're running a focus group to solicit multiple ideas, so only hearing from one or two people defeats the purpose of the exercise.
 Be ready to jump in when someone has been quiet for too long and say something along the lines of "Isabella, what's your input here?" or "Raheem, what do you think about what Isabella said?"

 10. End the meeting in a reasonable amount of time.

 Exhaustion and the law of diminishing returns are real, so keep them in mind when planning the time frame for your focus group.

 Now, if the exercise lasts for an hour and five minutes and you promised an hour focus group, that's totally acceptable.
-However, if you promised a 45 minute session and it goes well over an hour, your attendees could be resentful and less likely to offer valuable feedback.
+However, if you promised a 45-minute session and it goes well over an hour, your attendees could be resentful and less likely to offer valuable feedback.

-When the discussion is over, thank your attendees for their time and feedback and deliver the promised incentive, if applicable.
+When the discussion is over, thank your attendees for their time and deliver the promised incentive, if applicable.
 Additionally, remind them of your contact information if they decide they have more feedback or comments they'd like to provide.